enketo/blog/_posts/2015-05-19-install-enketo.md

 sudo nano /etc/nginx/sites-available/enketo
 ```

 The following configuration works well.
 Make sure to change enketo.aidapplications.com to your domain and make sure the ssl certificate and key paths are correct.
-If you are going to iframe enketo webforms into other web pages, you need to take out the line with `X-Frame-Options DENY` or change it.
+If you are going to iframe Enketo webforms into other web pages, you need to take out the line with `X-Frame-Options DENY` or change it.

 ```json
 server {